zachwick/showcase/blog/2022-11-27_IDT_retrospective.md

 ---
-title: A Gradschool Retrospective
+title: A graduate school retrospective
 authors: zach
 tags: [education]
 ---

-# A Gradschool Retrospective
+# A graduate school retrospective

 Patterns are always obvious in retrospect.
 Upon reflection, the story arcs of my life are typically around ten years long.